Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 • Dynamic Depth mode: playing strength controls the depth.

-• Harmonic Tremolo + Reverb mode: a phaser-like harmonic trem with addition reverb (adjusted via the Shape control).
+• Harmonic Tremolo + Reverb mode: a phaser-like harmonic trem with additional reverb (adjusted via the Shape control).

 In the dynamic modes, the Shape control gives us access to 4 different waveforms: ramp up, sine, ramp down and square.